Mustafa0812/STM32-Drivers/README.md

 | `burst_read_reg(slave, target, n, buffer)` | Reads `n` bytes from register `target` on device `slave` into `buffer` |
 | `write_reg(slave, target, data)` | Writes one byte `data` to register `target` on device `slave` |

-> Polling only — no interrupt or DMA support.
+> Polling only — interrupt-driven support planned.
 Addresses are 7-bit (not pre-shifted).

 ---